playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-preface/index.md

 - IDE functionality, such as VSCode, WebStorm, or Sublime Text.
 - TypeScript — while Angular code samples will include a bit of it, we won't be diving into the specifics.

-All of these are broad concepts in their own right and have a plethora of content capable of hosting their own books.
+All of these are broad topics in their own right and have a plethora of content capable of hosting their own books.
 After all, resources without a properly defined scope run into challenges of surface-level explanations, jarring transitions, and even delayed publications.

 > Remember, knowledge is like a web — these topics intersect in messy and complex ways!
 It's okay to take your time to learn these or even limit your learning scope to remain focused on a specific subset of knowledge.
 Nobody knows each and all of these perfectly, and that's okay!